 We integrate technology into our daily curriculum to meet the needs of our students for today and tomorrow.
 Students conduct on-line research, design creative presentations, write stories and screen plays.
-Since our technology lab and our mobile technology lab, is such an integral part of our curriculum, our lab is maintained to contain one computer per student in each grade to allow for maximization of hands-on computer projects.
+Students are provided a Chromebook to complete their work within their classrooms.
 Families are required to create an e-mail account to facilitate parent/teacher communication, school updates, notices and reminders of upcoming events.
 An e-mail is sent to the parents with events and reminders from the school.
-Teachers maintain a blog to help parents keep up to date with all classroom activities and important events.
 Please notify the office immediately if you do not receive the emails.